 Bar owners violating government directive now risk losing their licenses

-The government has warned bars owners who are flouting Covid-19 directives that their licenses might be withdrawn forever.
+The government has warned bars owners who are flouting Covid-19 directives that they now risk having their business licenses permanently revoked.

 Health Cabinet Secretary Mutahi Kagwe issued the warning on Sunday, saying that the government had taken note of continual disregard of its directives by some bar owners.

 “Those opening bars and selling alcohol, we have taken note.
-Most likely your license will be revoked forever,” said Kagwe.
+Most likely your license will be permanently revoked,” said Kagwe.

 “The directive to close down bars has not been lifted,” the CS said jokingly adding that people visiting bars are now even requesting for ‘one Kagwe-special’.